Skip to main content

 Whether they are DC or DB, the values you give should be from either:

-- a benefit statement provided to the member in the last 13 months
+• a benefit statement provided to the member in the last 13 months

-- a calculation made for the member in the last 12 months
+• a calculation made for the member in the last 12 months

 This applies whether or not a calculation has been done in response to an earlier view request.

 You will need to consider how you ensure that data returned to members is recent.
 If you have performed a calculation or provided the member with a statement within the time periods as above, you should return value information immediately.
-If you don’t have up-to-date information available, you need to decide how you will provide this.
+If you do not have up-to-date information available, you need to decide how you will provide this.
 You will only have three working days where all benefits provided to the member are DC, or 10 working days in any other case (including for hybrid benefits) to calculate a value on request.
 Therefore, it may be more efficient to put in place a process to revalue deferred pensions annually or automate the calculation of values in your administration system.
 Speak to your administrator and other advisers or suppliers to decide how you will deliver recent data, and where it might be possible to improve current systems.

 There may be limited circumstances (for example, the pension provider is subject to a Pension Protection Fund (PPF) assessment period, or an action or decision is outstanding from the member) where you are unable to provide value data.
 In this case you will need to choose from the reasons provided in MaPS data standards and provide the member with a way of getting in touch.